 As already mentioned, the intuition for the first result is that workers' bargaining power β in debt renegotiation increases the firm's bankruptcy cost (when workers' participation constraint is slack), and this calls for lower debt \hat{D}r to reduce the likelihood of insolvency.
-Hence workers' bargaining power β in debt renegotiation vis-à-vis creditors at the renegotiation stage induces less issuance, while workers' bargaining power in wage negotiations, α , calls for greater debt issuance as a strategic device if the firm is liquidated in insolvency states.
+Hence workers' bargaining power β vis-à-vis creditors at the renegotiation stage induces less issuance, while workers' bargaining power in wage negotiations, α , calls for greater debt issuance as a strategic device if the firm is liquidated in insolvency states.
 The prediction is that corporate debt should be lower where workers have better legal protection in the reorganization of insolvent firms and larger where workers have stronger bargaining power in wage negotiations.

-Also when the debt of an insolvent firm is renegotiated, it cannot be so large as to violate the employees' participation constraint.
-Thus, as in Section 2.2, if the debt level \hat{D}r in (6) violates this constraint, the firm's leverage will be set at a lower level, \bar{D}r , that leaves workers at their reservation utility.
-As shown in Appendix A.5, in this case an increase in the fraction β of the continuation payoff accruing to employees leads to an increase in leverage: intuitively, as a larger β would increase employees' expected payoff, the firm will want to reduce it down to its reservation level by issuing a larger debt \bar{D}r .
+Also if the debt of an insolvent firm is renegotiated, it cannot be so large as to violate the employees' participation constraint.
+Thus, as in Section 2.2, if the debt level \hat{D}r in (5) violates this constraint, the firm's leverage will be set at a lower level, \overline{D}r , that leaves workers at their reservation utility.
+As shown in Appendix A.5, in this case an increase in the fraction β of the continuation payoff accruing to employees leads to an increase in leverage: intuitively, as a larger β would increase employees' expected payoff, the firm will want to reduce it down to its reservation level by issuing a larger debt \overline{D}r .

 The predictions on the level of the optimal debt \hat{D}r under renegotiation also extend to its sensitivity to changes in the firm's expected resources.
-Since the continuation payoff is assumed to be increasing in the value of the firm's expected resources $\bar{R}/2$, an increase in the latter calls for a reduction in leverage if employees can appropriate a comparatively large fraction β of the continuation payoff:
+Since the continuation payoff is assumed to be increasing in the value of the firm's expected resources $\overline{R}/2$, an increase in the latter calls for a reduction in leverage if employees can appropriate a comparatively large fraction β of the continuation payoff:

 Proposition 4 (optimal debt response to changes in surplus under renegotiation).

-(i) The sensitivity of optimal debt \hat{D}r to the value of the firm's expected resources $\bar{R}/2$ is decreasing in employee renegotiation rights, β .

-(ii) Its responses to employees' wage bargaining power α , seniority θ and public insurance coverage γ have the same sign as under liquidation (Proposition 2).
+For $\theta \in [0,1)$, the change of the firm's optimal debt \hat{D}r in response to a change in its expected resources $\overline{R}/2$ is (i) decreasing in employee renegotiation rights β , and (ii) is affected by employees' wage bargaining power α , seniority θ and public insurance coverage γ as under liquidation (Proposition 2).